vitolothomas1986/https-codeberg.org-hb9hnt-tSotaLog/CHANELOG.md

 # Next release

+* Add a counter to the recent QSO list on the first tab.
+This helps helps with estimating how well the current activation went so far.
+It also lists chaser, activator and s2s counts in case you have some chaser logs left from way to the summit (every s2s also counts as chaser and activator log)

 * Add new tab to show stored names for callsigns.
 This change involves
   * Allowing to import a names.csv file consisting of a column of callsigns and a column of names. (no header row required or supported)